vaguity/transplant/README.md

 - Requires the following JavaScript dependencies to be loaded for use:
     - Modernizr
     - jQuery
-    - enquire.js (and a strongly suggested shim for enquire)
+    - enquire.js (and a shim for enquire)
     - Underscore
+    - Picturefill

 ## Contents

-### The CSS
+### src/js

-`dist/assets/css/transplant.css` is the minified, processed CSS built from `src/scss`.
-It includes reset libraries, layouts, the header and footer styles, and helper classes.
+Various JS modules and functions are included in separate files here.
+The relevant parts of external libraries are committed under `/lib`.

-### The Sass
+### src/scss

-`src/scss/transplant/variables/` should be imported into any project so the global variables are made available to any custom styles in a given project.
+Bundled styles are included here in directories, with modules in subdirectories.
+External libraries are committed under `/lib`.

-### The JavaScript
+### src/

-`dist/assets/js/transplant.js` includes a shim for the use of enquire and jQuery and enquire calls to set up the header navigation menu for tablet and mobile.
-It requires Modernizr, jQuery and enquire to have been loaded first.
+Webpack bundles are added here.
+This is mostly for local development -- JS and Sass should be loaded by the project separately and not load the full bundle.

 ## Development

-HTML files for the header, footer and a sample page with both the header and footer are included in `/dist`.
-Serve those files from that directory locally with `npm run up`.
+HTML files for various templates are included in `/dist`.
+Serve those files from that directory locally with `npm run up` in the root directory.

 Run the following in the root directory before making changes:

 `npm install`
 `gulp dependencies`
-`gulp`
+`gulp build` or `gulp`

-The tasks `gulp sass`, `gulp build` (which also processes Sass), and `gulp watch` are also available.
 The `gulp` command automatically builds and starts watching.

-Bump the version using a git version tag if changes are made to the CSS, Sass or Javascript.
+Bump the version using a git version tag if changes are made to the CSS, Sass or JavaScript.
 Strict versioning is necessary for the projects that use Transplant.

 ## Deployment